million-views/praas/research/decision-log.md

 avoid fat arrow methods in classes.
 But don't let this stop you from using them when code comprehension and context dictate their use.

+# Register, Sign in flow for v1
+[13JAN2019]
+- go to login after registration
+- backlog for v2:
+  - a different approach would be to take the user through the app in a walkthrough mode, and at the end of it show a popup to complete the user registration by inputing the code that provided in the confirmation email that got sent during registration;

+    upon confirmation redirect the user to main conduits screen.

+    Note: some flows require the user to click a link in the received e-mail; I have noticed that this results in suboptimal experience since doing so opens a new browser/tab which leads to confusion on where the flow should pick up.

+# Sharding, hashes, collisions
+[03JAN2019]
+- decided to use Nano ID